-Productivity in the home office is important for all telecommuters — whether you’re a self-employed solo-preneur whose annual revenue is determined in part by your effectiveness or an employee working remotely who needs to prove they can do the job as efficiently from the couch as they would in a cubicle.
+Productivity in the home office is important for all telecommuters — whether you’re a self-employed solo entrepreneur whose annual revenue is determined in part by your effectiveness, or a company employee (temporarily) working remotely who needs to prove they can do the job as efficiently from the couch as they would in a cubicle.

 1. Avoid High-Traffic Areas

-When choosing where to set up your workspace, avoid high-traffic areas by finding a quiet corner or room in the back of the house.
-If you’re in a co-working space, try to avoid central, loud hubs if you can, and whenever possible, choose a room with a door that you can close.
+When choosing where to set up your workspace, avoid high-traffic areas by finding a quiet corner or room in the back of the house, and whenever possible, choose a room with a door that you can close.
+(If you’re in a co-working space, try to avoid central, loud hubs if you can.)

 “Some areas of your home are better suited for a home office than others,” says telecommuter Ron Humes, vice president of digital marketing company Post Modern Marketing.
 “If you live with other people, especially children, don’t even think of placing your office in areas where they will be in your space.”